-

 Here we'll give an overview of the event, house rules, and schedule.

 Gone are the days of carefully maintained computer lab machines ("pets"); today's computational demands require computer labs that are elastic, cloud-native, infrastructure-as-code environments ("cattle").
-This talk explores how the University of Groningen has transformed its traditional computer labs into modern on-premise cloud-first computer labs.
-We will have a closer look at the tools and...
+This talk explores how the University of Groningen's innovation team, the Digital Lab, has transformed traditional computer labs into modern on-premise cloud-first computer labs.
+We will...

 At the European level, significant investments in HPC systems are continuing.
 This opens opportunities for addressing various grand challenges in science and society.
 In this talk we will review some selected trends and, in particular, discuss various challenges to further progress on providing HPC resources and services as well as to facilitate their efficient exploitation for relevant...